Innovation: Montpellier has ideas... and patents!

 How much does a patent earn on average?

-Universities are training establishments: are young people the driving force behind innovation?
+The university is an educational institution: are young people the driving force behind innovation?

-INPI: "A stronger position for public research
+INPI: "A strengthened position for public research"